ZTiKnl/sara/README.md

 `start/stop talking` same as above
 `silence` stop speaking the current sentence/item
 #### Vision:
-`start/stop vision` turns on/off timer (15sec) for webcam snapshot to ./resources/vision/frame.png
+`start/stop vision` turns on/off timer (30 min) for webcam snapshot to ./resources/vision/frame.png
 `start/stop watching` same as above
   Nothing is done with this image at this time, but there are tests being done with detection and recognition...
   - Face/object detection works, but is not connected yet, it will be soon after some more testing